 Matching sets of plates, cups, bowls, and frying pans will always be in style in a well-decorated kitchen, however European tastes tend to typically lean toward a more eclectic blend of cookware.
 Display mismatched coffee mugs with pride, and set the table with plates displaying various prints or colors to show guests that you truly have that laidback European attitude when it comes to decorating your kitchen.
 Matching plates, who has the time?

 Like this post?
-Re-pin the image below to share with family & friends.
+Share with family & friends.